In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 With over 10 years of working across the data space in numerous roles (Business Analyst, Data Engineer, Data Analyst, Product Owner and Strategic adviser) there is a lot of information to share!

-The above is a very high level summary of our lessons Learned.
-We are committed to posting our findings in more detail on our blog page.
-Please read them to learn more from us
+The above is a summary of some our lessons Learned and we are committed to posting our findings in more detail on our blog page.

 ***

-## Want To Enquire To Use Our Services?
+## Contact Us To See How We Can Help You?

 Email Pratik@indatawetrust.co.uk and we can discuss how we can help solve your data problems!